 # DaVinci Resolve / Premiere Pro

-- Slide audio 1-5 frames earlier or later until lips match
+- Slide audio 1-5 frames earlier or later until lips land

-- For drift growing over time, use a speed ramp:
+- For drift that GROWS over time, use a speed/time-stretch ramp:

 ffmpeg -i synced.mp4 -c:v libx264 -crf 18 -c:a aac -b:a 192k \